krrishnaaaa/clean-file-name/README.md

-If you want to remove a common string from file name, this script can help you.
+### Clean Name

+This script removes the site name and album art from mp3 files

 Don't forget to give execute permission:
     chmod a+x cleanname.sh

+### IMPORTANT
+This script uses `eyeD3` to remove Album arts from mp3 files